bu-ec311-fall2022/EC311_Lab1_Template/README.md

 ## Change the YML file inside EC311_Lab1_Template/.github/workflows/classroom.yml

-Do the following steps so that your code can be graded automatically:
+Do the following steps so that your code can be graded:
  - Copy the entire contents of the file *EC311_Lab1_Template/.github/workflows/copy_to_classroom.yml* and paste it to the file **EC311_Lab1_Template/.github/workflows/classroom.yml** (remove the entire contents of classroom.yml first)